hengruizhang98/CCA-SSG/README.md

 #  From Canonical Correlation Analysis to Self-supervised Graph Neural Networks
-Official implementation of CCA-SSG (From Canonical Correlation Analysis to Self-supervised Graph Neural Networks).
+Code for CCA-SSG model proposed in the paper [From Canonical Correlation Analysis to Self-supervised Graph Neural Networks](https://arxiv.org/abs/2106.12484).

 ## Dependencies